 Tanker Truck Accident Lawyer in Houston

 You probably see tanker trucks on the road every day of the week.
 Yet many people may not realize the increased risk of injury and death that results from a tanker accident.
 Tanker trucks are large, heavy commercial vehicles that typically carry various types of liquids or gases.
 These substances are extremely dangerous and often flammable.
 If a tanker truck is involved in a crash, the contents may spill and cause serious risk to the public.
-If you were involved in an accident with a tanker truck, you need legal help from experienced tanker truck crash attorneys in Houston.
+If you were involved in an accident with a tanker truck, you need legal help from our experienced tanker truck crash attorneys in Houston.
 Call (281) 893-0760 for a FREE consultation!

 Risks include the increased potential for fire and explosion.
 In addition, some substances are toxic when you breathe them, making them a danger to people who are nearby when the material escapes into the environment.
 When fuel and other substances leak onto the road in an accident, they can easily catch fire.
 Diesel fuel and other substance fires are difficult to put out and hazardous to other drivers.
 A small spark can cause the entire area to ignite quickly.